 This is a kit.
 You will need tools and additional components to assemble it:

-You’ll also need to add additional components to make your Kyria complete: 2 Pro Micro controllers or Elite-C controllers, up to 50 MX, ALPS or Choc switches, keycaps, a TRRS cable and a Micro USB to USB A cable.
+You’ll also need to add additional components to make your Kyria complete: 2 Pro Micro or Elite-C controllers, up to 50 MX, ALPS or Choc switches, keycaps, a TRRS cable and a Micro USB to USB A cable.

 Want to make your own case?
 You can!
 Find the open source case files on Github.